snwh/moka-icon-theme/README.md

 ###Preamble

+If you find any bugs or issues with Moka or if you have a question, you can visit Moka's issue tracker on [GitHub](https://github.com/snwh/moka-icon-theme/issues) or its page on [Launchpad](https://launchpad.net/moka-icon-theme).

 If you're feeling awesome, you may add icons I've missed or that you would like using this [form](http://goo.gl/39uPJU) or contribute a [donation](http://www.snwh.org/donate/ "Donate"). :)

+*Known Issue:*

+	gtk-update-icon-cache-3.0: The generated cache was invalid.
+	WARNING: icon cache generation failed for /usr/share/icons/Moka

+This is happenning due to a space in some of the symlinks contained within the theme.
+It should not interfere with the usability of the theme.

 ###Download & Install